 When you sit down to a relaxing vape and suddenly experience a hot awful-tasting liquid on your tongue, needless to say, that ruins your vaping time.
-Whether it is an expensive device or a pocket-friendly one, a spitting/leaking vape is a very common problem among the vaping community.
+Whether you have an expensive device or a pocket-friendly one, a spitting/leaking vape is prevalent among the vaping community.

-To be fair, most modern vaping companies are coming up with leak-proof devices for all budget needs.
-However, lack of proper maintenance or a faulty component in the vaping device could result in a spitback ruining one’s vaping experience.
+Lack of proper maintenance or a faulty component in the vape device could result in a spit back, ruining one’s vaping experience.

-Rivaling the spitting of a vaping device is another problem: leaking.
-For plenty of reasons, the pods just leak sometimes and make a mess of your clothes or bag you keep your device in.
+Rivaling vape spitting is a similar problem: leaking.
+For plenty of reasons, pods sometimes leak and make a mess of your clothes or bag.

 1. Low Wattage Setting

-This is a common issue for devices that have sub-ohm vaping setup.
+Low wattage is a common issue for devices that have a sub-ohm vaping setup.
 Mouth-to-lung vapes, conversely, usually don’t have as much of a problem with low wattage.

-When the wattage setting is too low, the coil takes a while to reach the vapor-generating temperature.
-When you inhale with this setting, the e-liquid will be pulled into the atomizer even before the coil gets heated up enough.
+When the wattage setting is too low, the heating element takes a while to get the vape coil to reach vapor-generating heat.
+When you inhale with lower power mode, the atomizer receives the vape juice before the coil can properly heat up.

-As a result, the vaporization doesn’t happen as expected and instead, the e-liquid will be inhaled through the mouthpiece.
+As a result, the vaporization doesn’t happen as expected, and instead, you’ll inhale the vape juice through the mouthpiece.

-Fix: This issue has a very simple fix.
-Just increase the wattage settings on your e-cigarette and this problem will vanish.
+Fix: This issue has a simple fix.
+Just increase the wattage settings on your vape device, and this problem will vanish.

-If you are someone who wants cooler vapes, then instead of changing your wattage, reduce your tank’s airflow setting and let the air pressure take care of your problem as you inhale.
+If you are someone who likes cooler vapes, instead of changing your wattage, reduce your tank’s airflow setting and let the air pressure fix your spitting vape.

 2. Forceful Inhalation

-Sometimes when you forcefully inhale, you increase the airflow resulting in more e-liquid being pulled into the chambers.
-This will, in turn, result in your device spitting and popping.
+Sometimes when you forcefully inhale, you increase the airflow resulting in more vape juice rising into the chambers.
+You will, in turn, get spitting and a popping noise.

 Fix: Take smaller inhales.
 Also, check the airflow settings on your device to ensure that they are not high.